 A helpful overview of industries, occupations and materials with above-average levels of risk can be found here: https://www.silicosis.com/workplace_dangers/index.php.

-What kind of screening is required to detect silicosis?
+What kind of screening is required to test for silicosis?

 Testing for silicosis requires a standardised respiratory questionnaire and a physical examination with emphasis on the respiratory system.
 For further information see https://www.safeworkaustralia.gov.au/system/files/documents/1702/crystalline_silica.pdf.